This section contains information on the scholarly communication process:

 For further information contact your subject liaison librarian.

-If you publish a book through the university, it's a good idea to get an ISBN.
+If you publish a book, it's a good idea to get an ISBN.

 Kate Vasili email@example.com